UniversalDependencies/UD_Latin-CIRCSE/README.md

 # Introduction

 This treebank repository is a work in progress collective endeavour.
-Presently, it contains the following annotated texts:
+Presently, it contains the following annotated texts: Seneca *Hercules Furens*, Seneca *Agamemnon*, Tacitus *Germania*.

 Seneca *Hercules Furens*

 *Hercules Furens* is a tragedy written by Seneca the younger in 1st century CE.
 The source text (7711 tokens) was received with tokenisation, and annotation with respect to lemmatisation, POS tagging, and morphological features from the Opera Latina corpus built by the [LASLA] laboratory in Liège (http://github.com/CIRCSE/LASLA).